|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Aloft, a very powerful jet in the mid and upper levels will be screaming into the region, with 500mb winds in excess of 100 knots (115mph).
 At the surface, a low pressure system will be rapidly deepening in response to the jet overhead, with strong southerly winds in its southeast quadrant pulling large amounts of Gulf moisture into the region - shown now topping 60°F in central IL, somewhat abnormally high for such an early spring setup at these latitudes.
 Finally, precipitation - in the form of thunderstorms - is shown in progress already by midday in and around St. Louis and northward.
 As the afternoon progresses, the cold front should light up with numerous storms down into the mid-South, all of which will race northeastward through the night.
 This should easily end up being a multi-state Moderate Risk area, and a large one at that.
 I would not be surprised to see an upgrade to High Risk if more instability can be realized across the threat area.

 With such screaming winds aloft, thunderstorms will be rocketing northeastward as fast as 60 to 70mph, making this expedition one of the 'cell hopping' strategy, positioning along an east-west road to watch multiple storms as they pass by rather than picking one storm to latch onto.
-Staying with any one storm will be near-impossible and very dangerous (due to the unsafe vehicle speeds a storm observer would need to attempt to keep up - remember, car accidents are the real danger in storm observing!).
+Staying with any one storm will be near-impossible and very dangerous (due to the unsafe vehicle speeds a storm photographer would need to attempt to keep up - remember, car accidents are the real danger in storm photography!).